KlausPopp/Moddy/docs/detailed/coresim.rst

 The model can add annotations to the output (i.e. sequence diagrams and trace tables) to visualize special events in the model.

-You add an annotation by calling the simPart's :meth:`~.simPart.addAnnotation` method:
+You add an annotation by calling the simPart's :meth:`~.SimPart.annotation` method:

 .. code-block:: python

 	class Joe(simPart):

 	    def earsRecv(self, port, msg):
-	        self.addAnnotation('got message ' + msg)
+	        self.annotation('got message ' + msg)

 In a sequence diagram, an annotation is displayed on the part's life line at the current simulation time:

 .. figure:: ../_static/0050_annotation.png

-The :meth:`~.simPart.addAnnotation` method expects a string as its argument.
+The :meth:`~.SimPart.annotation` method expects a string as its argument.
 It must be a single-line string.
 No special characters such as newline are allowed.

 State Indications
 ==================

 To visualize a part's state or to indicate which activity the part is currently performing, you can use state indications.
-For this, you call the part's :meth:`~.simPart.setStateIndicator` method:
+For this, you call the part's :meth:`~.SimPart.set_state_indicator` method:

 .. code-block:: python